 Note: while the data projector and laptop are for in-class use only, we do loan all of our other audiovisual equipment and accessories overnight.

-Does the GRC have its own set of databases?
+Does the Grad Library have its own set of databases?
 I’m looking for Classification Web and I can’t find it listed in Western Libraries’ databases.

 Yes!
-The GRC offers a unique set of electronic resources, of which Classification Web is one.
+The Grad Library offers a unique set of electronic resources, of which Classification Web is one.
 These are accessible to FIMS graduate students only, via the FIMS intranet.
-Just log into the intranet, and access the Graduate Resource Centre at the top of the far left column.
-From the GRC main page you can access our Electronic Resources page to research that important assignment!
+Just log into the intranet, and access the FIMS Graduate Library website at the top of the far left column.
+From the Grad Library main page you can access The Digital Library @ FIMS page to research that important assignment!